azhuge233/ASFShortcut-HN/README.md

 Send custom commands to ASF and view the results directly.

-Demo video on Mate 60 Pro: [BV1LfU8BNEYB](https://www.bilibili.com/video/BV1LfU8BNEYB/) (outdated version, does not include sorting).
+Demo video on Mate 60 Pro: [BV1LfU8BNEYB](https://www.bilibili.com/video/BV1LfU8BNEYB/) (outdated version, does not include some features).

 _Only tested on Mate 60 Pro._